France-ioi/algorea-devdoc/ops/new_instance.md

   - `searchApiUrl`: undefined for now
   - `forumServerUrl`: undefined for now

+### Propagation end-point

+In the ops repository, in `src/backend-propagation`, run `sls deploy --stage pbl --aws-profile algorea` to deploy the propagation end-point.

+Update the "ALGOREA_SERVER__PROPAGATION_ENDPOINT" in the backend config with the end-point url.

 ### Backend

-On AlgoreaConfig, fork an existing backend branch and change:

-Generate a new key pair:
+In the AWS parameter store, create a `/alg/myinstance-prod/Auth`, `/alg/myinstance-prod/Database`, and `/alg/myinstance-prod/Token` of type `SecureString` and copy-update value from other instances.

+For the key pair, generate one this way:
 ```
-rm *key*
-openssl genrsa --out private_key.pem 4096
+openssl genrsa --out private_key.pem 2048
 openssl rsa -in private_key.pem -pubout -out public_key.pem
 ```
-Then encrypt the private key.

-Decrypt the env config and adapt it:
-- token platform name
-- the login-module id and secret (and possibly url)
-- the database name, users and passwords
-- empty the propagation end point
+And then replace the line breaks by `\n`.

-Send the public key to the login module manager, and the token platform name if you chose it yourself.
+Send the public key to the task manager if such tasks are used, and the token platform name if you chose it yourself.

+On AlgoreaConfig, fork one backend branch and update the propagation end-point with the one given in the previous section.

 ### Ops

 * In the ACM (certificate manager), create a new certificate for the new domain with DNS validation.

-* On AlgoreaConfig, add the new deployment environment in the env file.
-Force redeployment on the "AlgoreaOps" CI (opsbot-deploy*) directly.
+* On AlgoreaConfig, in the `opsbot_prod` branch, add the new deployment environment in the env file.
+Force redeployment of the main branch of "AlgoreaOps" via the CI  so that the bot is redeployed.

 * Deploy the frontend and backend using the slack bot (`deploy frontend|backend <new_env_name> <version>`)